ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/jettons.md

 #### Message 2'
-The `payee’s jetton wallet` → payee.
+The `payee's jetton wallet` → payee.
 Transfer notification message.
 This is sent only if `forward_ton_amount` is not zero and contains the following data:

 | Name              | Type    |
 |-------------------|---------|